Invention Coach:

 Story:

-During the 2018 Public Invention Mathathon, the participants noticed the odd fact that every repeated rule let to physical structure resembling a helix.
-Following up on this observation led us to our first inklings that all object produce helices.
-Through several months we did the research to produce a fully interactive 3D rendering system that allows one to explore this relationship mathematically.
-Along the way, this net caught the “zoo” of all possible Platonic helices.
-We are attempting to complete the academic publication now.
+During the 2018 Public Invention Mathathon, the participants noticed that every repeated rule led to a physical structure resembling a helix.
+Following up on this observation led us to our first inklings that all objects produce helices.
+Over several months we did the research to produce a fully interactive 3D rendering system that allows one to explore this relationship mathematically.
+Along the way, this net caught the variety of all possible Platonic helices.
+The team has since published a research paper on the topic.

 Status: